Bachfischer/bachfischer.github.io/_pages/about.md

   - /about.html
 ---

 My name is Matthias Bachfischer and I'm leading the Data & AI Engineering Chapter at [E.ON Digital Technology](https://www.eon.com/).
-At E.ON, I work with a team of top engineers to design and scale our Data & AI platforms, advance engineering standards, and deliver scalable data products and AI use cases that accelerate Europe’s energy transition.
+In my role, I work with a team of top engineers to design and scale E.ON's Data & AI platforms, advance our engineering standards, and deliver scalable data products and AI use cases that accelerate Europe’s energy transition.

 Previously, I worked as a Senior IT Architect at [BCG Platinion](https://www.bcgplatinion.com/) and a Senior Data Scientist at [IBM](https://www.ibm.com/us-en).